DDunda/SynthBoard/README.md

 # Synthboard
-Synthboard is real-time digital synthesizer, controlled as a piano from your keyboard and implemented with the SDL-Sound pipeline.
+Synthboard is digital piano controlled by your keyboard, powered by a modular synthesizer pipeline.
-SDL-Sound is an ongoing project exploring sound with SDL, and ways to play it at runtime.
+The basis for this project comes from SDL-Sound, an older project of mine that evolved into Synthboard as I experimented with ways to manipulate my synths in realtime.

 ![Synthboard](https://github.com/DDunda/PromotionalMaterials/blob/master/Synthboard.png)

 ## How to compile Synthboard
-Synthboard is written as standard C++ Visual Studio project that can be compiled and ran.
-SDL2 and SDL2_image are required for compilation; please follow my guide for installing SDL libraries: https://github.com/DDunda/InstallSDL2
+Synthboard uses a regular C++ Visual Studio project, as well as SDL2 and SDL2_image; for an explanation on how I link my SDL libraries, please see my guide [here](https://github.com/DDunda/InstallSDL2).
+Once you install both of these libraries you should be fine to press run within your project.

 ## How to run Synthboard
-I recommend compiling and running the project from within Visual Studio, as it will start a debug environment that includes many necessary dlls.
-If you wish to use the actual exe though, you can find the program in the output folder.
-To run the exe you must copy the dlls from your SDL and SDL_image installations.
-If you wish to move the exe, the accompanying dlls must be moved as well.
+There are two options for running synthboard; either you can compile and run synthboard inside Visual Studio, or you can compile and run then run the exe.
+The exe will be in the output folder, but you can move it if you want; just remember to also move the dlls and images!

 ## How to use Synthboard
-The controls are quite simple.
+The controls are as follows:
-- The piano keys are arranged on your keyboard, in the way a real piano would be.
+- The piano keys are arranged across the keyboard, in a similar way to a real piano.
+The white keys are on the QWERTY and ZXCV rows, and the black keys are positioned just above those.
-  - You can also play the piano with your mouse.
+  - You can use your mouse, too.
-- The **left and right arrows** move the piano left and right, changing the octave.
+- The **left and right arrows** transpose the piano up or down an octave.
-- The **up and down arrows** change the synthesizer between the following:
+- The **up and down arrows** cycle between the following synth types:
   - Sine wave
   - Triangle wave
   - Square wave